jrzaurin/pytorch-widedeep/README.md

 of LSTMs) and image (pre-trained ResNets or stack of CNNs) models.
 However, the user can use any custom model as long as it has an attribute called `output_dim` with the size of the last layer of activations, so that `WideDeep` can be constructed.
-See the examples folder for more information.
+See the examples folder or the docs for more information.

 ### Installation